 P.S.
 They also have a pub on the thirsty street but the menu is much less varied and interesting, as is the choice of beers.
 So come to this address instead:

 Ahhhhhhh if you are in Zagreb on a rainy day, we have found the ideal remedy for you: the “štrukli“.
 It is a typical Zagreb gratinated dish made with pasta and a mixture of cheese, egg, sour cream… It’s a bit like a lasagna but with cheese instead of tomato sauce 😉 .
 Surprisingly there are many kinds of štrukli….
 You can eat different sweet versions (apples, blueberries, cinnamon) or salty.
 But I must say that on our side we didn’t hesitate for long!
 We chose the truffle If you come to Zagreb during your holidays in Croatia, here are all our best tips about the things to do and see in the Croatian capitalštrukli with a glass of red wine.
 Believe us, it’s worth a visit!

 The restaurant La Struck is located in a small street perpendicular to the thirsty street and is very popular.
 We stopped by twice in the evening and we never found a place… we had to come back one day at noon to be able to taste these wonders.
 And the restaurant has a beautiful courtyard much quieter than the tables overlooking the street.

 address: Skalinska ul.
 5, 10000, Zagreb

-Note: Our friends of the blog Yummy Planet have written an entire article about Strukli and its history if you are interested.
+Note: Our friends of the blog Yummy Planet have written an entire article (in French) about Strukli and its history if you are interested.

 Heritage: croation street food